 During the year, there was no new service agreement formalising the terms of remuneration of Directors.
-At the date of this report there are two Service Agreements in place with Mr Vincent Tan and Mr Farey formalising the terms of remuneration as a Director.

-There was one service agreement in place formalising the terms of remuneration of Mr Tan.
-The agreement has no specific term, remunerated in \$120,000 p.a. and may be terminated by either party upon reasonable notice.
+At the date of this report there is one Service Agreement in place with Mr Vincent Tan formalising the terms of remuneration of Director.
+The agreement has no specific term and may be terminated by either party upon reasonable notice.
 The Company may terminate the agreement in the event of serious misconduct by either party without any compensatory payment.